merovex-archival/merovex.github.io/_posts/2011-07-10-questions-about-the-domino-project.markdown

 - Writing
 ---

-Yesterday I [brought up](blog/2011/07/09/adopt-the-domino-project-for-your- novels/) the [Domino Project](http://www.thedominoproject.com/).
+Yesterday I [brought up](/writing/adopt-the-domino-project-for-your-novels/) the Domino Project (URL defunct).
 Today, I'll answer a few questions I think an author would ask.

 <!-- more -->